emirtoker/Pantanal_Project/README.md

 # Pantanal_Project
-Mask soil moisture data using by shapefile and create netcdf
+Mask soil moisture data using by shapefile and create output as netcdf type with R